Pitch Deck: How To Create The Perfect Funding Proposal

 Brad Feld believes all entrepreneurs should have a variety of verbal pitches to use in different situations.
 A 15 second, three sentence overview should be ‘very tight but get me interested in you.’
 This is the verbal voice-over for this slide.

-In 60 second verbal pitch version should be able to show “what you do, who you do it to and why I should care.”
+In 60 second verbal elevator pitch version should be able to show “what you do, who you do it to and why I should care.”
+This is a brief investor pitch to spark interest in your business idea.
+Hone this elevator pitch obsessively so it becomes a winning pitch.

 The 5-minute pitch should lead with the 60 seconds, “then go deeper.”
 A 15-minute pitch will be a full, high-level pitch and at 30 minutes it will be an extended pitch deck presentation with more detail.